 To supply snuffy Charlotte and the millions of other snuff takers, snuff was sold at tobacco or snuff shops in papers that were sometimes “adorned with grotesque heads” or with riddles.
 After purchasing the snuff, there were several ways to store or carry it.
 For large amounts, stone jars, “especially if glazed in the middle,” were said to be the best to keep it fresh and to store substantial amounts.
 When carrying snuff, a small snuff-box that a held a day or two’s worth was the ideal size and there were legions of varieties that could slip into a secret tube in an accommodating walking stick or fit inside a person’s pocket.

 Snuff and snuff-boxes were used by everyone, including royalty.
 Napoleon was said to prefer narrow oval boxes with hinged lids created from “dark tortoiseshell, lined with gold, and ornamented with cameos or antique medals, in gold or silver.”
 It was also customary for aristocrats and royals, to present snuff-boxes to foreign dignitaries.
 For example, at the coronation of George IV, 8,205l.
 15s.
 5d. was spent for snuff-boxes distributed to attendees.
-Although plain snuff-boxes were available, those distributed to aristocrats were usually engraved or highly ornamental, with cameos, mosaics, or “national, poetical, patriotic, and political” themes.
+Although plain snuff-boxes were available, those distributed to aristocrats were usually hand-painted, engraved, or highly ornamental, with cameos, mosaics, or “national, poetical, patriotic, and political” themes.

 Those who took snuff often did so for more than just pleasure.
 Supposedly, snuff served as “a letter of introduction … [and] the foundation of many friendships.”
 One writer claimed of snuff that it was “always eloquent, always conversational, always convenient.
 In a railway carriage, or a stage-coach, with what can a conversation with a stranger be so conveniently broached?”
 Besides a friendly conversational tool, snuff takers, some proponents thought, were “a reflecting race” as snuffing supposedly made a person more judicious.
 It apparently took nothing more than a mere pinch for snuffers to “consider diverse worlds … the history of man, … the superiority of peace and quiet over war and childish dispute.”